MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

    > **Note**: Optionally, you might consider attempting to subscribe to the feed and connect to The Azure Virtual Desktop workspace from the lab computer to validate that this connection will fail.

-    > **Note**: To minimize charges associated with running the lab environment, you will stop and deallocate the newly provisioned Azure VM.

 #### Task 7: Allow public network access to a host pool and workspace

 1. From the lab computer, in the web browser displaying the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, select **Workspaces**.